 - 1 cup chocolate sprinkles, preferably Guittard

-- 1. In a medium heavy-bottomed saucepan over medium heat, bring the condensed milk, butter, heavy cream, and corn syrup to a gentle boil.
+- Bring the condensed milk, butter, heavy cream, and corn syrup to a gentle boil in a medium heavy-bottomed saucepan over medium heat.

-- 2. When the mixture starts to bubble, add the chocolate and the cocoa powder.
-Whisk well to prevent any pockets of cocoa powder that could ruin the brigadeiros.
+- When the mixture starts to bubble, dump in the chocolate and the cocoa powder.
+Whisk really well to prevent any pockets of cocoa powder that could ruin the brigadeiros.

-- 4. Slide the chocolate mixture into a bowl (without scraping the bottom of the pan to avoid a burnt flavor) and let cool to room temperature.
-Cover the bowl with plastic wrap and refrigerate the chocolate mixture for at least 4 hours.
+- Slide the chocolate mixture into a bowl (without scraping the bottom of the pan to avoid a burnt flavor) and let cool to room temperature.
+Once cooled, cover the bowl with plastic wrap and refrigerate the chocolate mixture for at least 4 hours.

-- 6. Place the sprinkles in a bowl.
+- Place the sprinkles in a bowl.
 Roll 4 to 6 brigadeiros in the sprinkles, making sure to cover the entire surface.
 Store them in an airtight plastic container for up to 2 days at room temperature or up to 1 month in the refrigerator.
 (Ha, as if they’ll last that long.)

 Nutrition information is automatically calculated, so should only be used as an approximation.